moka-guys/mokabed/Bedmaker/Pan5346/Pan5346_Logfile.md

 - Removed 3' UTR erroneously included as part of CDS
 - Applied +10bp padding to CDS region (extending into 3' UTR).
 Not required on 5' end of CDS as it would overlap into UTR region already included in BED.
 - Included screenshot to visually display changes between refgene.py output and manually updated record.

+## Testing

+Pan5346_data.bed was tested in DNAnexus using Moka Picard v1.2.1.
+The app completed successfully without any errors.

+Pan5346_sambamba.bed was tested using sambamba_coverage_v2.0.3.
+The app completed successfully without any errors.
+KCNA1 gene level coverage 100%.